Azure/azure-sdk-for-python/sdk/iothub/azure-iot-deviceprovisioning/README.md

 - `HTTP 403` errors indicate that the provided user credentials are not authorized to perform a specific operation on this Device Provisioning Service resource.
 This can also occur if you have incorrectly generated a SAS credential.
 Verify your credentials and ensure access to your DPS resource.

 - `HTTP 409` errors indicate a resource conflict.
-This can occurr if:
+This can occur if:
   - You are trying to create an object that already exists
   - You are updating an object using a `create_or_update_` method without providing an `eTag` / `if-match` value